uplif3/io-simulation-wpf/README.md

 - '3' - Toggle the third button
 - '4' - Toggle the fourth button

-## Known issues
-- The Keybinds only work after 1 click on one of the buttons

 ## ToDo
 - Model for each SpecialView